annab4093/blog-hw/posts/hsmeas1.md

 ![**The Grand Canyon**](hsme/1gc.jpg)

-observing it from the foot
-from the summit
-The sheer scale and geological time embedded in the Grand Canyon’s stratified cliffs induce a visceral sense of the sublime.
+Both observing it from the foot and from the summit allows human to feel small in the face of nature's artwork.
+The sheer scale and geological time embedded texture in the Grand Canyon’s stratified cliffs induce a visceral sense of the sublime.
 The play of light at sunrise—casting deep shadows and glowing reds—enhances the feeling of standing before an ancient, indifferent force.

 ## Olafur Eliasson, The Weather Project (Tate Modern, 2003)